Helping Customers Create The Perfect Entertaining Space With Fire, Food, and Friends!

 Mesquite trees are native to Mexico and the southwestern United States.
 These trees can survive in desert conditions because they have extremely long roots allowing them to find water very far underground.

-Mesquite is popular because it is a very hot burning wood.
+Mesquite is a popular choice for smoking because it is a very hot burning wood.
 It is a favorite when cooking steaks or pork as it gives a bold flavor to meats.
 It is also a stronger wood so some think it can be a bit bitter or harsh.

 Recipe for Mesquite Smoked BBQ Ribs